rsyncOSX/RsyncUIdocs/content/post/Development.md

 ## How is RsyncUI developed?

-The following are som high level info about how RsyncUI is constructed and operates.
+The following are som high level info about how RsyncUI is developed.

 ### Basic data structure

-The basic datastructure in RsyncUI is two arrays of structs: configurations as Array<[Configurations](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/Basic/Configuration.swift)> and logs- and schedules as Array<[ConfigurationSchedule](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/Basic/ConfigurationSchedule.swift)>.
+The basic datastructures in RsyncUI are two arrays of structs: configurations as Array<[Configurations](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/Basic/Configuration.swift)> and logs- and schedules as Array<[ConfigurationSchedule](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/Basic/ConfigurationSchedule.swift)>.
 During start and load of data all rsync parameters for all configurations are [computed](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/ComputeParametersRsync/ComputeRsyncParameters.swift).
-The main [process object](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Process/Main/RsyncProcessCmdCombineClosure.swift) reads all arguments an Array\<String\> ahead of exection.
+The main [process object](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Process/Main/RsyncProcessCmdCombineClosure.swift) reads all arguments as an Array\<String\> ahead of execution.
 The [compute](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/ComputeParametersRsync/ComputeRsyncParameters.swift) object reads and prepares all rsync parameters as Array\<String\> as part of start and load of data.

 Any change to the basic data structures causes RsyncUI to write data to permanent storage, reload data and recompute rsync parameters.

 ### MVC model

 RsyncUI is constructed in compliance to the Model View Controller (MVC) architecture.
 Any operation on the data is within the model.
 The modelpart is normal **imperativ** Swift development, with classes and structs.
 The UI part (view) is **declarative** SwiftUI development, with structs only.
 And the view is clearly separated from the model.
 Another important part of the UI (and SwiftUI) is the [single source of truth](https://developer.apple.com/documentation/swiftui/managing-user-interface-state).
 Single source of truth is also part of the MVC architecture.

+### Permanent storage

+RsyncUI saves data on permanent store either as PLIST or JSON format.
+The user can any time convert existing data to either of the formats.
+There is no preferences of which format to use and default is PLIST.
+JSON is a preferred format for exchanging data on the Internet and Swift has very good support encoding and decoding JSON.

+Details about JSON encoding and decoding of configurations are [here](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/PersistentStorage/PersistentStorageConfigurationJSON.swift).
+And details about PLIST encoding and decoding of configurations er [here](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Storage/PersistentStorage/PersistentStorageConfigurationPLIST.swift).

+The same is for logs- and schedules.
+See also where RsyncUI [saves data](/post/configfiles/).

+### User settings

+Some settings within RsyncUI can be changed by the user.
+The settings are read by RsyncUI ahead of loading the data.
+All usersettings are stored within a [singelton object](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Global/SharedReference.swift) which stays alive during the lifetime of RsyncUI.
+This is the one and only singelton object.

 ### The UI